 At night, with everything ready, the dances begin.
-The Danza de los Viejitos, Dance of the Old Men, representative dance of this region.
+The Danza de los Viejitos, Dance of the Old Men, the representative dance of this region.
 In pre-Hispanic times this dance was performed as a ritual honoring the Sun.

-Another popular dance is the Pescado Blanco, White Fish, through which the inhabitants of Janitzio express their gratitude to the lake, since fishing is their most important economical activity.
+Another popular dance is the Pescado Blanco, White Fish, through which the inhabitants of Janitzio express their gratitude to the lake since fishing is their most important economic activity.

 Also at night, as a way of expressing their gratitude to God for all the blessings they have been given, the fishermen go out to the lake with their canoes, lighting the way with torches and carrying out an impressive ritual with their butterfly nets.

 The essence of this beautiful ritual is to lovingly and happily remember the dead relatives, their life, and in this way, give meaning and continuity to human existence.